williln/til/claude/files-to-prompt.md

 - `--ignore <pattern>`: Specify a pattern to ignore.
 This could be useful in getting whole apps but excluding everything in `migrations/`.
 - `--ignore-ditignore`: Ignore the `gitignore`, and include all files.
+- `-e/--extension <extension>`: Only retrieve files with a certain extension.
 - `-c/--cxml`: Output in Claude XML
 - `-m/--markdown`: Output as Markdown
 - `-o/--output <file>`: Output to a file